-PS4 vs. PS4 Slim vs. PS4 Pro: Which should you buy?
+Which PS4 should you buy: Slim or Pro?
+We'll help you decide.

 |Yes (Enhanced)

 The biggest functional difference between the original PS4 and the new slimmer PS4 is power consumption.
 Sony claims the new PS4 has a max power draw of 165 watts, which sounds impressive next to the original 250w max of the first PS4 until you see most benchmarks.
-The original PlayStation 4 had an average power draw of 150w during its heaviest gameplay sessions, and never pushed anywhere near that 250w max.
-It is slightly smaller though, so there's that.
+The original PlayStation 4 had an average power draw of 150w during its heaviest gameplay sessions and never pushed anywhere near that 250w max.
+It is slightly smaller, though, so there's that.

+This change in power consumption means the "slim" PS4 will consume far less power when performing the same tasks, including sitting idle.
+For parents, this means a cheaper electricity bill when your kid leaves the PS4 on all day because they're in the middle of an important part of the game.

 PlayStation VR performance is something altogether different.

-As you can see, Sony is using the same CPU and a GPU that's a little more than twice the performance in the new PlayStation 4 Pro.
+As you can see in the chart, Sony uses the same CPU and a GPU that's a little more than twice the performance in the new PS4 Pro.
 There's also an updated version of the HDMI standard in the PS4 Pro, but there's no immediate difference in performance out of the box for video output.
-Games that struggled in the past to maintain 30fps or 60fps on a standard PlayStation 4 will be able to offer a more consistent experience with the PlayStation 4 Pro through its "boost mode" feature.
-This basically means games that appear a to stutter a little on a normal PS4 will look and play smoother on a PS4 Pro.
+Games that struggled in the past to maintain 30fps or 60fps on a standard PS4 will be able to offer a more consistent experience with the PS4 Pro through its "boost mode" feature.
+This basically means games that appear to stutter a little on a normal PS4 will look and play smoother on a PS4 Pro.

+Finally, storage is an extremely important thing to keep in mind for your PlayStation Console.
+Every PS4 game takes up space on your hard drive, even if you buy a disc from the store.
+The games have to be partially installed on the console before playing, so storage is essential.
+If you buy games digitally, they can take up even more space on the drive included with your PlayStation.
+While it is possible to buy additional storage for your PlayStation, regardless of which one you buy, the 2TB option is available with some PS4 Pro versions means you wouldn't need to for much longer than if you had a less spacious PS4 Slim.

 PlayStation 4 Pro also offers 4K video streaming and enhanced graphics on supported titles.
-Game developers will have the option to offer higher quality graphics to PlayStation 4 Pro gamers, which will be clearly labeled with PS4 Pro Enhanced on the box.
-Not only are most new PlayStation games being made to support this Enhanced ability, many of the more popular games from the past year are releasing updates to look better through the more capable console.
+Game developers can provide higher quality graphics to PS4 Pro gamers, clearly labeled with PS4 Pro Enhanced on the box.

+As for HDR support, while all of these consoles are technically capable of outputting HDR visuals thanks to a software update from Sony, the HDR content offered by almost every app and game doesn't apply to anything but the Pro.
+HDR is typically tied to either 4K content or PS4 Enhanced content, neither of which will play on these older consoles.

 |Category